greenled/portainer-stack-utils/README.md

 Portainer Stack Utils is a CLI client for [Portainer](https://portainer.io/) written in Go.

+**Attention:** The `master` branch contains the next major version, still unstable and under heavy development.
+A more stable (and also older) version is available as a Bash script in [release 0.1.1](https://github.com/greenled/portainer-stack-utils/releases/tags/0.1.1).
+There is ongoing work in `1-0-next` branch to enhace that Bash version.

 ## Supported Portainer API

 This application was created for the latest Portainer API, which at the time of writing is [1.22.0](https://app.swaggerhub.com/apis/deviantony/Portainer/1.22.0).